If you will be graduating this semester, here are some things you probably need to do:

 - Contact shipping companies for best rates and make arrangements to ship your items home in a timely manner.

 - Sell miscellaneous furniture, appliances, computers, automobiles, bikes, etc., by holding a garage sale, placing advertisements on placing advertisements on Craig’s List, or in the classified section of the local newspaper.
-You can also advertise items for sale on the cu-foreignstudents listserv.
-To post messages to this listserv, you must subscribe to it first.

 - Unsubscribe from email lists you will no longer need.